Illia Salei

-Illia Salei (Ілля Салей, born 30 August 1991) is a Belarusian lawyer and political figure, member of Viktar Babaryka's team and presidential campaign office at time of the 2020 Belarusian presidential election.
-Attorney of presidential candidates Viktar Babaryka and Sviatlana Tsikhanouskaya, as well as an opposition leader and a member of the presidium of the Coordination Council of Belarus Maria Kolesnikova.
-Recognized as a prisoner of conscience by Amnesty International.
+Illia Salei (Ілля Салей, born 30 August 1991) is a Belarusian lawyer and pro-democracy activist, member of Viktar Babaryka's team and presidential campaign office at time of the 2020 Belarusian presidential election.
+Attorney of presidential candidates Viktar Babaryka and Sviatlana Tsikhanouskaya, as well as an opposition leader and a member of the presidium of the Coordination Council of Belarus Maria Kalesnikava.
+Former political prisoner and prisoner of conscience recognised by Amnesty International.

 Education

 Graduated from Belarusian State University Faculty of Law in 2013 with highest honors.
 Obtained his Master of Laws from Duke University School of Law in 2014.

 Legal career

 After graduation, Salei gained practical training at Marks & Sokolov LLC, an American-Russian international boutique firm in Philadelphia and at the international arbitration teams of Wilmer Cutler Pickering Hale and Dorr LLP in London, UK and Freshfields Bruckhaus Deringer LLP in Dubai, UAE.

-Most of his legal career Salei spent as an associate / advocate at Borovtsov & Salei, an internationally-recognized Belarusian law firm.
+Most of his legal career Salei spent as an associate / advocate at Borovtsov & Salei, an internationally recognized Belarusian law firm.

+In 2022, Salei joined the Office of the General Counsel at the European Bank for Reconstruction and Development in London, UK.